helmutsirait96/helmutsirait96/README.md

-<h1 align="center">Hi 👋, I'm Helmut Sirait</h1>
+# Hi 👋, I'm Helmut Sirait</h1>
-<h2 align="center">Frontend Web Developer</h2>
+## Frontend Web Developer

-- ✨ Student of life :)
+✨ Student of life :) \
-- 🏗️ Currently building a web foundation through curriculum [FreeCodeCamp](https://www.freecodecamp.org/)
+💻 Currently building a web foundation through curriculum [FreeCodeCamp](https://www.freecodecamp.org/) \
-- 💪 Building a better version of myself, one commit at a time.
+💪 Building a better version of myself, one commit at a time. \
-- 💡  Coding with logic, drawing with heart
+💡  Coding with logic, drawing with heart
 <hr>

 <h3 align="left"> 🛠️ Languages and Tools</h3>